From confusion to confidence.

 What does “equal work of equal value” mean, and how do we define it?

-Compare roles using objective, gender-neutral criteria like skills, effort, responsibility and working conditions, rather than job titles.
+It means comparing roles using objective, gender-neutral criteria like skills, effort, responsibility and working conditions, rather than job titles.

 Read more